BruceBushby/NXIS.IO/README.md

 Linux Infrastructure Services

-Concept project showing the benefits of collecting sysstat data as a mean to monitor and diagnose a UNIX estate.
+Concept project showing the benefits of collecting sysstat data as a means to monitor and analyse Unix estates.

-ioserver
+# ioserver
 Server side: Receives SAR updates from ioclient
              Processes update into InfluxDB

-ioclient
+# ioclient
 Client side: inotify client sends sar updates to ioserver